lisabazis/TeamSA/ProjectProposal.md

 # Security Needs

 The security needs of users from this software in its intended threat environment are listed below.
-The threat environments inlcude, but are not limited to home/community, enterprise, regulated.
+The threat environments include, but are not limited to home/community, enterprise, regulated.

 * Identification and Authentication (home/community, enterprise, regulated)
 * Access Control (home/community, enterprise, regulated)